lasso-js/lasso/README.md

 ]
 ```

 You can also create a dependency that references dependencies in a separate `optimizer.json` file.
-For esxample:
+For example:
 ```js
 [
     // Relative path: